tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 An axiom types the range of bdqffdq:hasDataQualityDimension as a bdqffdq:DataQualityDimension.

-Each individual instance of a bddqffdq:Validation SHOULD have exactly one bdqffdq:hasDataQualityDimension property and exactly one bdqffdq:Criterion property.
+Each individual instance of a bdqffdq:Validation SHOULD have exactly one bdqffdq:hasDataQualityDimension property and exactly one bdqffdq:Criterion property.

-Each individual instance of a bddqffdq:Issue SHOULD have exactly one bdqffdq:hasDataQualityDimension property and exactly one bdqffdq:Criterion property.
+Each individual instance of a bdqffdq:Issue SHOULD have exactly one bdqffdq:hasDataQualityDimension property and exactly one bdqffdq:Criterion property.

 Each individual instance of a bdqffdq:Amendment SHOULD have exactly one bdqffdq:hasDataQualityDimension property and exactly one bdqffdq:Enhancement property.